shawnweisfeld/dallasgivecamphandbook/docs/index.md

 > Our mission is to keep this document as up to date as we can, however **we need your help**.
 If you find an error, or have a suggestion please let us know, using the “Contribute on GitHub” link in the upper right.

-The handbook is broken into a few sections focused on your role at the event.
+The handbook is broken into a few sections focused on each role at the event.

 1. [General Event Info](./general) - We recommend everyone read this section
 2. [Project Manager Info](./pm) - Tips and tricks for our PMs